boko-marc/DaQuizGame/README.md

 ## Example

-* POST (POST /game)
+* POST (POST /api/game)

-You can use POST request to create game  with film_id entrie.
+You can use POST request to start game .
 Order the  following _curl_ command from a terminal (POST  body will be sent in json format):

     ``` bash
-    curl -i -H "Content-Type: application/json" -X POST -d '{"film_id": 111111}' https://127.0.0.1:8000/api/game
+    curl -i -H "Content-Type: application/json" -X POST -d  https://127.0.0.1:8000/api/game

     ```

-    If the film doesn't exist you will have the response code 400(seen in your terminal).You should also see a message " L'ID du film n'est pas valide."

     If everything worked properly you should have received a response code 200 (seen in your terminal).
 You should also see a message "Le jeu a été créé avec succès".
+You receive quiz and game in response payload

-* GET (GET /game/<hash>/play)
+* GET (GET /api/game/<hash>/play)

 Play game: Retrieve a movie and the list of two actors among which the player must find the correct answer

 ```bash
      curl -X GET https://127.0.0.1:8000/api/game/{<hash>}/play
 ```
  If everything worked properly you should have received a response code 200 (seen in your terminal).
-You should also see a message "Film récupéré avec deux auteurs avec succès". with two actors and quiz_key.
+You should also see a message "Film récupéré avec deux auteurs avec succès". with two actors, selected movie datas and quiz_key.
  NB: After quiz is created , we generate a unique quiz key , which used to response to a quiz.After quiz is respond, it's automatically deleted from the database .

-* POST (POST /game/<hash>/play)
+* POST (POST /api/game/<hash>/play)

 You can use POST request to play game  with quiz_key and actor_id entries.
 Order the  following _curl_ command from a terminal (POST  body will be sent in json format):